1.

 regulations of Europe, the United States and Australia,

-including UN/ECE Regulations, whose significance
+including UN Regulations, whose significance

 is increasingly acknowledged in terms of global